AndyRallis/blog/pages/index.md

 *Hello, world!*

 If you are seeing this page through your web browser, you have successfully created a new Serum project.
-Yeah!!!!
+Try auto deploy.

 ## What's Next?